Joseph Fletcher (historian): Notable works

 Joseph Fletcher's posthumously published work, The Naqshbandiyya in Northwest China (Variorum, 1995), remains one of the main English-languages sources on the introduction of Sufism into China, and is extensively cited by practically all books in English on Islam in China published since then.

+Another posthumously published work by Fletcher, the unfinished essay "Integrative History: Parallels and Interconnections in the Early Modern Period, 1500–1800", is an early argument in favor of applying the early modern periodization to all of Eurasia and a preliminary exploration of its global applicability.